alvaroarol/dna-analyser/README.md

 19/07/2016
 - More appealing design
 - Graphs longer than the div itself are now displayed un-zoomed to fit the div.
-Click on the image to zoom.
+Click on the image to zoom
+- Fixed bug with frequency graph coordinates corruption on IE

 18/07/2016
 - Added "select all" and "unselect all" options buttons